DmitriRuset/LightStrategy/README.md

-# LightStrategy
+# How to launch this project?
-It is light strategy.
+It is easy!
+Just create folder for temporary files and there write:

+cmake ../Game
+make
+./Game